-If you feel a patient needs a little more time and input with behavioural change than you are able to offer within the Pharmacy setting, then remember you can refer directly, or the client can self-refer, to the Grampian Smoking Cessation Team (Healthpoint).
+If you feel a patient needs a little more time and input with behavioural change than you are able to offer within the Pharmacy setting, You can refer directly, or the client can self-refer, to the Grampian Smoking Cessation Team (Healthpoint).
 The referral process can be made by email or telephone.

-Email Healthpoint smoking cessation Team - gram.healthpoint@nhs.scot Phone Healthline - 08085 20 20 30
+- Email Healthpoint smoking cessation Team gram.healthpoint@nhs.scot - Phone Healthline 08085 20 20 30